leonjwu/Paper-Configurations/README.md

 in a more informative and exploratory way.
 The method of collecting the data is as follows:

-- Scrape statistics lecture notes to acquire a list o fp≈ 50 words (ignoring common English words) that will be used to describe each paper.
+- Scrape statistics lecture notes to acquire a list of p≈ 50 words (ignoring common English words) that will be used to describe each paper.
 See the wordcloud generated from the lecture notes (Figure 1) to get an idea of these words.
 - Use keywords and Google Scholar (See Github link for details) to collect papers relating to the subject of statistics
-- Count the number of occurunces of each of the words in each of then≈ 50 papers.
+- Count the number of occurunces of each of the words in each of them ≈ 50 papers.

 This result is annxpmatrix.
-This can easily be expanded to include more words and papers, and a small example (n, p≈ 50 ) is used in order to better illustrate the methods.
+This can easily be expanded to include more words and papers, and a small example (n, p ≈ 50 ) is used in order to better illustrate the methods.
 A heatmap representing the data used can be found in Figure 2.

 ```